LandinMartensIQ/learning-to-program/2 - ListsLogicAndIterations/README.md

 * Understanding of the following types `(Array, List<T>, Dictionary)`
 * Basic iterations (for, foreach)
-* Possibly googling how to do things in C# as you run into roadblocks - expected!
+* Possibly googling how to do things in C# as you run into roadblocks - this is expected
   * Googling things and doing self research is a core aspect of being a programmer
   * If you still are having a hard time, ask me for help